twolfson/Resource-Collector/README.md

 Constructor
 ----------------
  - **ResourceCollector**([options]) - Takes in same optional set of options as listed in the static method above.
-If no options are given, fall back to
+If no options are given, we fall back to

         {'inline': true, 'css': true, 'self': true, 'sameDomainOnly': true}

  Otherwise, options are merged onto

          {'inline': false, 'css': false, 'self': false, 'sameDomainOnly': true}

 Instance methods
 ----------------